NadiaIdris/ts-student-list-app/README.md

 ## SSL Certificate

 - Let's Encrypt: https://certbot.eff.org/instructions?ws=other&os=ubuntufocal&tab=standard
+- Certificate is issued for mylisty.com.
+DNS A record is set to the public IP address of the EC2 instance.

 Certificate is saved at: /etc/letsencrypt/live/mylisty.com/fullchain.pem Key is saved at: /etc/letsencrypt/live/mylisty.com/privkey.pem